Macular hole symptoms

 Another cause is linked to changes to the gel-like fluid that fills the eye, called the vitreous, that is attached to the retina by lots of tiny fibres.
 As we get older, the vitreous begins to shrink and starts to pull away from the retina – this is completely normal and usually doesn’t cause any problems.

-In most cases, the cause of the macular hole is unknown, but it is thought that as the vitreous jelly comes away from the back of the eye (a process known as posterior vitreous detachment), areas more firmly attached to the retina may tug the macula enough to form a small hole.
+It is thought that as the vitreous jelly comes away from the back of the eye (a process known as posterior vitreous detachment), areas more firmly attached to the retina may tug the macula enough to form a small hole.

 Surgery for macular hole